<c:resource oid="11111111-2222-3333-4444-000000000000">

 Active Directory Group Synchronization HOWTO

-This is a minimalistic HOWTO to demonstrate synchronization of groups between AD and midPoint.
+This minimalistic guide demonstrates how to synchronize groups between Active Directory (AD) and midPoint.

 -